sigmod/sqlpp/document.md

     OrderbyClause      ::=	<ORDER> <BY> Expression ( <ASC> | <DESC> )? ( "," Expression ( <ASC> | <DESC> )? )*
     LimitClause	       ::=	<LIMIT> Expression ( <OFFSET> Expression )?

-In this section, we will use two stored collections (a.k.a, tables in the SQL-92 vocabulary), `FacebookUsers` and `FacebookMessages`, as running examples to explain select queries.
+In this section, we will use two stored collections (a.k.a. "tables" in the SQL-92 vocabulary), `FacebookUsers` and `FacebookMessages`, as running examples to explain select queries.
 The contents of the two example collections are shown as follows.

 `FacebookUsers` collection: